Skip to content

 permutations_i.java

-/* Backtracking algorithm: Permutation I */
+/* Backtracking algorithm: Permutations I */

 void backtrack(List<Integer> state, int[] choices, boolean[] selected, List<List<Integer>> res) {